 We put huge amounts of thought and effort into deciding how puppies are matched.
 For most puppies, we match the puppies to their families based on what families want and family dynamics.
 We also offer pick puppies for an additional fee which is discussed on the puppy questionnaire page.
 We are available to give advice to these families if they want it, but they can ultimately make their own decision.
 Puppy selection is an important part of the process for everyone

-With most litters, the selection process starts at 6 1/2 weeks and is complete before 7 weeks.
+With most litters, the selection process starts at 6 1/2 weeks and is complete before 7 1/2 weeks.
 We wait as late as possible because the older puppies are, the more we can tell about them.
-It is done quickly primarily because we need to know which puppies will be trained and which ones won’t.
+It is done quickly primarily because we like to know names of the puppies so we can start training them to respond to their names.
 Also, families are anxious to know!

 Matched by Listening to What Families Want and By Considering Family Dynamics

 For most of our puppies, we match puppies to families based on family dynamics.
 We also take into account input from families as to which puppies they are most interested in.

 We love it when families are close enough to come to our home to visit the puppies themselves.
 However, most are not.
 Therefore, we post several pictures of each puppy to the website just before puppy selection time.
 We also provide a detailed temperament description document.
 Our temperament testing procedures are very extensive, ongoing, and detailed.
 See our Temperament Testing page for details on how we evaluate puppy temperaments.